autogluon/autogluon/docs/tutorials/multimodal/efficient_finetuning_basic.md

 ![Scaling of foundation models](https://www.microsoft.com/en-us/research/uploads/prod/2021/10/model-size-graph.jpg) :width:`500px`

-The goal of AutoMM is to democratize the publicly available foundation models, whether they are big or not, to every developers.
+The goal of AutoMM is to help anyone solve machine learning problems via open source foundation models, including these giant models.
-To finetune the giant models, we adopt the recently popularized **parameter-efficient finetuning** technique.
+To finetune these large-scale models, we adopt the recently popularized **parameter-efficient finetuning** technique.
 The idea is to either finetune a small subset of the weights in the foundation model (e.g., [BitFit](https://aclanthology.org/2022.acl-short.1.pdf)), or adding a tiny tunable structure on top of the fixed backbone (e.g., [Prompt Tuning](https://aclanthology.org/2021.emnlp-main.243.pdf), [LoRA](https://arxiv.org/pdf/2106.09685.pdf), [Adapter](https://arxiv.org/abs/1902.00751), [MAM Adapter](https://arxiv.org/pdf/2110.04366.pdf), [IA^3](https://arxiv.org/abs/2205.05638)).
 These techniques can effectively reduce the peak memory usage and model training time, while maintaining the performance.

 In this tutorial, we introduce how to apply parameter-efficient finetuning in MultiModalPredictor.
-We will reuse the same multilingual dataset as in :ref:`sec_automm_textprediction_multilingual` and train models with the `"ia3_bias"` algorithm. `"ia3_bias"` is a parameter-efficient finetuning algorithm that combines IA^3 and BitFit.
+We first introduce how to adopt the `"ia3_bias"` algorithm for parameter-efficient finetuning.
+Afterwards, we show how you can simply combine `"ia3_bias"` and gradient checkpointing to finetune the XL-variant of Google's [FLAN-T5](https://arxiv.org/abs/2210.11416) via a single NVIDIA T4 GPU.

 ## Prepare Dataset